grafana/loki/docs/clients/promtail/stages/tenant.md

 identify the tenant) to the value of the `customer_id` extracted data, which is `1`.

-### Example: override the tenant ID based on the value of another field
+### Example: override the tenant ID with the configured value

 For the given pipeline: